Newcastle Australia Information

 Newcastle has a thriving sports culture centred on the Newcastle Knights Rugby League team.
 Other major spectator and participant sports include Netball, Basketball, Soccer, AFL, Rugby Union, Hockey and Surfing.

-Teams participating in national sports leagues are:
+Teams participating in national sports leagues include:

 Newcastle Knights (National Rugby League)